PhysicalBit7/notes/docs/software-security/chapter5cont.md

 }
 ```

-> With a carefully crafted buffer overflow you could changed the `func_ptr` to whatever you want it to put to including shellcode
+> With a carefully crafted buffer overflow you could changed the `func_ptr` to whatever you want it to put to, including shellcode

 In order for pointers to be overwritten by buffer overflow they must (1) The buffer must be allocated in the same segment as the target function or object pointer (2) For a loop limited by an upper bound, by a Hi value, or by a null terminator, the buffer must be at a lower memory address than the target function or object pointer.
 For a loop limited by a lower bound, by a Lo value, the buffer must be at a higher memory address than the target function or object pointer (3) The buffer must not be adequately bounded

 ### Unix Segments
 Unix executables contain both a data and a BSS segment, the data segment contains all initialized global variables, the BSS segment contains all uninitialized global variables

-Re-entrant code = stateless, every time you run a function it holds no state
+- __Reentrant code__ = stateless, every time you run a function it holds no state
-Nonre-entrant code = stateful, retains state such as in `static` variables or when memory is not de-allocated
+- __Non-reentrant code__ = stateful, retains state such as in `static` variables or when memory is not de-allocated

 ```c
 static int GLOBAL INIT = 1; /* data segment, global */